thematchless/website-maintenance-container/README.md

 |-----------------|------------------------------------|
 | `npm run start` | to start the local dev environment |
 | `npm run build` | to build the production version    |

+## dockerfile included
+To build this Website use the included Dockerfile:

+`docker build -t website-maintenance-container:latest .`

+To test this Website use the following command:

+`docker run -p 8000:80 website-maintenance-container:latest`

+Now open your browser and navigate to `127.0.0.1:8000` to see the website.